olafk/fragment-search-filter/README.md

 * The plugin is hardcoded with english text
 * It'd be nice to get a full UI with thumbnails for the other results.
 See introductory paragraph why this has not been attempted in an external module
 * As it's a portlet filter that detects known markup from the original portlet, it might break any time that the original portlet changes its HTML markup.
+* "Nobody will ever need more than 640 fragment collections" (hardcoded limit - so that it runs on DOS)